kapouer/sharpie/README.md

 * style
   new in version 2.3
   appends a style tag with that content to the svg root
+* ratio
+  new in version 2.4
+  sets preserveAspectRatio attribute, and if viewBox is missing, add it
+  (provided width and height attributes, and optionally x, y, are present).

 Since version 1.4 svg support has been dropped and replaced by passing svg through unmodified.